AnushaKostka/AnushaKostka/README.md

 <h1 align="center">Embarking on Dreams: The Chronicles of Anusha Kostka's Journey</h1>

 👋 Hi, <p align="justify">Greetings!
 I am Anusha Kostka, a soul shaped by the colorful landscapes of Tamil Nadu, India.
-My life's narrative unfolds as a symphony of learning, creativity, and a fervor for storytelling.</p>

-**Early Years**
-<p align="justify">I entered this world with the promise of endless possibilities, surrounded by the rich cultural heritage of Tamil Nadu.
+My life's narrative unfolds as a symphony of learning, creativity, and a fervor for storytelling.
+I entered this world with the promise of endless possibilities, surrounded by the rich cultural heritage of Tamil Nadu.
 Growing up, I discovered my love for technology, paving the way for a future in Computer Science and Engineering.</p>

 **Academic Pursuits**
 <p align="justify">Embracing my curiosity, I embarked on a journey of knowledge acquisition.
 I earned my Bachelor's degree in Computer Science and Engineering, laying the foundation for a career that would blend seamlessly with my innate love for data.</p>